 Add your review here

-• Matures to perfect picking height (15 ft.)
+• Matures to perfect picking height (15 feet)

-These trees thrive anywhere in growing zones 5-9.
-They’re extremely adaptable trees, but they still need 6-8 hours of sunlight a day, and 700 chill hours in order to produce fruit.
-Plant it in an area that gets good drainage- no standing water.
-They mature up to just 15 ft. tall and 10 ft. wide, so they are will easily fit in most tight spaces and small yards.
+These trees thrive anywhere in Growing Zones 5-9.
+They’re extremely adaptable, but still need 6-8 hours of sunlight a day, and 700 chill hours, in order to produce fruit.
+Plant them in an area that gets good drainage - no standing water.
+They mature up to just 15 feet tall and 10 feet wide, so they are will easily fit into most tight spaces and small yards.

-One of the most famous organic fruits you can grow.
-It’s the perfect apple for home gardening because of its amazing taste and disease resistance.
+This is one of the most famous organic fruits you can grow.
+It’s the perfect apple for home gardening because of its amazing taste and disease-resistance.
 Red Delicious apples are extremely popular because they are so juicy.
-Since they are native trees, they’re pest and disease resistant, so you don’t need to constantly spray chemicals like pesticides on your fruit.
+And, since they are native trees, they’re pest- and disease-resistant, so you don’t need to constantly spray chemicals like pesticides on your fruit!

-Your Red Delicious Apple Tree is a year older than most trees you get from other nurseries.
+Your Red Delicious Apple Tree will be a year older than most trees you get from other nurseries.
 We have spent the past year pruning your tree to encourage more branching.
-More branching means you get a larger harvest of apples every year!
-Typically a tree will yield 2 to 5 bushels of apples per harvest, which can be as much as 200 pounds of fruit!
+More branching means you’ll get a larger harvest of apples every year!
+Typically, a tree will yield 2 to 5 bushels of apples per harvest, which can be as much as 200 pounds of fruit!

 This tree is not self-fertile, so it needs to be planted with a pollinator.
-Plant at least 3 within 100 feet for best results.
+Plant at least 3 trees within 100 feet for best results.
 We recommend another Red Delicious, Yellow Delicious, and Jonathan varieties.
 This group of pollinators will multiply your fruit production!
-Your fruit ripens from August to September, and they store well for several months without losing flavor.
+The fruit ripens from August to September, and stores well for several months without losing flavor.

 These trees are known for their adaptability, so you can plant them any time of year without any problems.
 Just make sure your ground isn’t frozen.
 We recommend planting as soon as possible, since they will need a little time to adapt to their new climate.

-Due to agricultural restrictions, we cannot ship these trees AZ, CA, ID or OR.
+Due to agricultural restrictions, we cannot ship these trees to AZ, CA, ID, or OR.